Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-07-deep-dive-into-hashbrown.markdown

 But, we already have an element at index 3!

 In order to deal with these collisions, we group similar data together.
-One way is to have a linked list **per slot**.
+One way is to assign a linked list to **each bucket**.
 Now, our map will look like:

 ```
  index |  0  |  1  |  2  |  3  |